-There are many benefits you’ll see from pursuing Delaware electrician licensing:
+There are many benefits to pursuing electrician licensing in Delaware:

-Most importantly, it is required by law in Delaware to be licensed through the state to legally perform electrical work and offer electrical services.
+Most important, it is required by law in Delaware to be licensed through the state to legally perform electrical work and offer electrical services.

 A trade license proves your experience and skill.

 Only licensed electricians can: operate a business and advertise services, obtain commercial insurance, pull building permits, and pass inspections, bid on public and government projects.

 Electrician licensing gives you a competitive advantage in the job market, and also increases your earning potential.